Why Are Depreciation Reports Crucial?

 Only DRs allow Owners to gauge their fair-share of contributions each fiscal-year regardless of when renewal projects are to occur over the life of a development.
 While a Long Term Maintenance Plan (LTMP) or a Capital asset Plan (CAP) tell us that replacing common assets today will likely cost $4,000,000 – and that in year 2030 $900,000 will be needed for a particular project – only a DR – by adjusting the current requirements from fiscal-year to fiscal-year – determines that future fiscal-year’s share of that anticipated repair for Owners, regardless of their occupancy tenure.

-REIC CRP compliant DRs measures a reserve fund’s current requirements based on an analysis of all common assets’ defined-age depreciation – very roughly, if roof shingles last twenty five years, then each fiscal-year’s Owners are to pay for 1/25 of the cost to replace the shingles.
+REIC CRP compliant DRs measures a reserve fund’s current requirements based on an analysis of all common assets’ defined-age depreciation – very roughly, if roof shingles last twenty five years, then each fiscal-year’s Owners are to pay for 1/25 of the cost to replace the shingles including consideration of inflation and interest income all-at-once on a fiscal-year sinking-fund cashflow basis.
 Owners contributions are based current requirements over the life of the development – 80 and more fiscal-years – not on their ownership tenure.
 While councils need to schedule major repair and replacement renewals carefully, the projection of expenditures over 5, 25, 30 fiscal-years is secondary to the fiscal-year adjusted current requirements, and to the lifespan of the development.